arturiermolenko/kolping_feedbacker/README.md

 ## Usage

-  Clone the Repository: Clone this repository to your local machine using Git.
+  Clone the Repository: Clone this repository to your local machine using Git

-  bash

     git clone https://github.com/your-username/kolping-feedback-automation.git

 ## Install Dependencies: Install the required Python dependencies using pip.

-  bash

     pip install -r requirements.txt

-## Download ChromeDriver: Download the ChromeDriver executable corresponding to your Chrome version from the ChromeDriver website.
+## Download ChromeDriver:
+  Download the ChromeDriver executable corresponding to your Chrome version from the ChromeDriver website.
 Ensure that the ChromeDriver executable is in your system's PATH or specify its location in the script.

-Run the Script: Execute the script using Python.
+## Run the Script:
+  Execute the script using Python.

-bash

-    python kolping.py
+    python3 kolping.py

 ## Customization